beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * ground decals may no longer work on potato hardware.
 * known issue: tracks/footprints no longer maintain the texture offset on stutter-step.
 * known issue: building decals may not render correctly underwater.

+### Bursts and firing angles
+* burst weapons now respect firing cones coming from `mainDir` and `maxAngleDif`
+* burst weapons now respect firing cones coming from `turret = false` and `tolerance`
+* added a new weapon (not weapon def, the weapon table in a unit def) boolean tag, `stopBurstWhenOutOfArc`.
+Default false
+* if false, the weapon will just ignore attempts to aim outside the cone and keep firing in whatever direction it was pointing at
+* if true, the weapon will fail to produce shots aimed at targets out of the cone, wasting them.
+Aiming in the cone again will resume producing projectiles (but not "refund" the wasted ones, the overall timing of the burst is kept).
+The `EndBurst` script event still runs even if the last shot was wasted, but other shot events aren't.

 ### More interfaces in `defs.lua`
 The following functions are now available in the `defs.lua` phase: